JoJo Maman Bébé: Social Responsibility

-To reduce the company's environmental impact, JoJo Maman Bébé supports a number of initiatives.
-These include the use of renewable energy in stores, planting in partnership with Stump Up For Trees, and use of sustainable and recycled materials such as FSC-certified wood in clothing and toys.

-With a B Corp (Better Corporation) certification earned in 2016, the company demonstrates a commitment to people, planet and profit.
+JoJo Maman Bébé was the first children's wear brand in the UK to achieve a B Corp (Better Corporation) certification, demonstrating a commitment to people, planet and profit.
+Reflecting that commitment, the company incorporated certified materials into its mix, including GRS recycled materials, FSC-certified wood and organic cotton.
 Donation and community grant campaigns such as From A Mother To Another and Helping Hands support this pledge.

+In 2025, JoJo Maman Bébé partnered with thelittleloop to launch their pre-loved clothing platform JoJo Reloved, intending to help families trade in outgrown clothes so they stay in circulation for longer.